Anxiety and Diarrhea - Whats the Cause and How to Stop it?

 If you experience diarrhea with anxiety, you may have diarrhea-predominant IBS (IBS-D), the most common form of IBS.
 (8)

-Diarrhea and other digestive complaints commonly occur with anxiety.
+Diarrhea and other digestive complaints commonly occur with anxiety and stress.
 Those with anxiety are over twice as likely to suffer from diarrhea as the general population.
 Further, up to 54% of those with irritable bowel syndrome (IBS) have generalized anxiety disorder.
 (9,10)

 The ‘gut-brain connection’ helps to explain how problems with the mind and brain can affect the digestive system to account for this overlap.